-Currently enrolled high school juniors and seniors who wish to take college courses through RCCC may participate in Career and College Promise Program.
+Currently enrolled high school juniors and seniors who wish to take college courses through Rowan-Cabarrus may participate in Career & College Promise program.
 To participate in this program the high school student must begin the process through their high school guidance counselor or approved homeschool principal.
-In the Career and College Promise program students must select one of four College Transfer Certificate Pathways or may select a Career Technical Certificate Pathway.
+In the Career & College Promise program students must select one of four College Transfer Certificate Pathways or may select a Career Technical Certificate Pathway.

 To qualify for a College Transfer Certificate Pathway, a student must demonstrate college readiness in English, mathematics and reading using an approved assessment.
 They must also have a 3.0 or higher grade point average on their high school courses and continue to make progress towards graduation.

 To qualify for a Career Technical Certificate Pathway, a student must have a 3.0 or higher grade point average or have the recommendation of a school official.

 Career & College Promise students may take one or two courses each semester as long as they have met the course prerequisites.
 Developmental courses are not available to high school students.

 Please see the Rowan-Cabarrus Career & College Promise website for more information.